Find Cheap Homeowners Insurance Quotes in Your Area

 - Unique value: Loss assessment protection for condo association fees

 The risks faced by landlords of condo units are different from the risks faced by those who own stand-alone houses or entire apartment buildings.
 Travelers offers coverage options that are especially useful if you have one unit (or a few units) in a larger complex.

-For example, the condo insurance that MetLife offers to landlords includes loss assessment protections that compensate you if your condo association votes to charge condo owners an unscheduled assessment fee to cover any unexpected repairs to common areas.
-By using MetLife’s policy, the income you earn from renting out your condo will not be interrupted by maintenance decisions that don’t fall within your control.
+For example, the condo insurance that Travelers offers to landlords includes loss assessment protections that compensate you if your condo association votes to charge condo owners an unscheduled assessment fee to cover any unexpected repairs to common areas.
+If you have a Travelers' policy, the income you earn from renting out your condo will not be interrupted by maintenance decisions that don’t fall within your control.

 Best coverage for multiunit properties: Farmers

 - AM Best financial strength rating: A (Excellent)

 - J.D.
 Power rank: 13th of 22 in homeowners insurance

 - Unique value: Single-policy coverage for multiple rental units

 Farmers offers the ability to manage coverage of all of your apartment rental units as a single line item, a unique feature among most insurance policies.
 When managing multiple tenants, it can be complicated to keep up with everything; however, Farmers provides an opportunity to simplify the process.
 You could save considerable time and effort by having the option to combine insurance coverage for all of your rental properties into one item.